stijn-dejongh/lovecraft_public_domain/manuscript/unknown_kadath.md

-and dreaming, is your terraced wonder of elusive sunsets; and to find that marble parapet with curious urns and carven rail, and descend at last those endless balustraded steps to the city of broad squares and prismatic fountains, you need only to turn back to the thoughts and visions of your wistful boyhood. "
+and dreaming, is your terraced wonder of elusive sunsets; and to find that marble parapet with curious urns and carven rail, and descend at last those endless balustraded steps to the city of broad squares and prismatic fountains, you need only to turn back to the thoughts and visions of your wistful boyhood."_

 Onward--onward--dizzily onward to ultimate doom through the blackness where sightless feelers pawed and slimy snouts jostled and nameless things tittered and tittered and tittered.
 But the image and the thought had come, and Randolph Carter knew clearly that he was dreaming and only dreaming, and that somewhere in the background the world of waking and the city of his infancy still lay.
-Words came again-- "You need only turn back to the thoughts and visions of your wistful boyhood. " Turn--turn--blackness on every side, but Randolph Carter could turn.
+Words came again-- _"You need only turn back to the thoughts and visions of your wistful boyhood."_ Turn--turn--blackness on every side, but Randolph Carter could turn.

 Thick though the rushing nightmare that clutched his senses, Randolph Carter could turn and move.
 He could move, and if he chose he could leap off the evil shantak that bore him hurtlingly doomward at the orders of Nyarlathotep.
 He could leap off and dare those depths of night that yawned interminably down, those depths of fear whose terrors yet could not exceed the nameless doom that lurked waiting at chaos' core.
 He could turn and move and leap--he could--he would--he would--

 Off that vast hippocephalic abomination leaped the doomed and desperate dreamer, and down through endless voids of sentient blackness he fell.
 Aeons reeled, universes died and were born again, stars became nebulae and nebulae became stars, and still Randolph Carter fell through those endless voids of sentient blackness.

 Then in the slow creeping course of eternity the utmost cycle of the cosmos churned itself into another futile completion, and all things became again as they were unreckoned kalpas before.
 Matter and light were born anew as space once had known them; and comets, suns, and worlds sprang flaming into life, though nothing survived to tell that they had been and gone, been and gone, always and always, back to no first beginning.

 And there was a firmament again, and a wind, and a glare of purple light in the eyes of the falling dreamer.
 There were gods and presences and wills; beauty and evil, and the shrieking of noxious night robbed of its prey.
 For through the unknown ultimate cycle had lived a thought and a vision of a dreamer's boyhood, and now there were re-made a waking world and an old cherished city to body and to justify these things.
 Out of the void S'ngac the violet gas had pointed the way, and archaic Nodens was bellowing his guidance from unhinted deeps.

 Stars swelled to dawns, and dawns burst into fountains of gold, carmine, and purple, and still the dreamer fell.
 Cries rent the aether as ribbons of light beat back the fiends from outside.
 And hoary Nodens raised a howl of triumph when Nyarlathotep, close on his quarry, stopped baffled by a glare that seared his formless hunting-horrors to grey dust.
 Randolph Carter had indeed descended at last the wide marmoreal flights to his marvellous city, for he was come again to the fair New England world that had wrought him.

 So to the organ chords of morning's myriad whistles, and dawn's blaze thrown dazzling through purple panes by the great gold dome of the State House on the hill, Randolph Carter leaped shoutingly awake within his Boston room.
 Birds sang in hidden gardens and the perfume of trellised vines came wistful from arbours his grandfather had reared.
 Beauty